nucleoType98/Crypto-Viper/README.md

 ### Gen RSA Public Key

-> Generate a public key using RSA standard,
+> Generate a public key using RSA standard, this will generate a public key for you and store it either within the code or in a local file if specified, by default the key is stored within the code for usage, the key is generated using GenRsaPublicKey() and retrieved using .getPublicKey() either as chain execution block or on a different line providing a collector.

 ```cpp
 #include <iostream>